cmcmicrosystems/SwiftMoteEC/README.md

 <br><br>

-SwiftMote-Electrochemical Sensor Platform is a small, open, wireless (BLE) platform designed for electrochemical experiments that require free movement of the sensing platform.
+SwiftMote-Electrochemical Sensor Platform is a small, wireless (BLE) platform designed for electrochemical experiments that require free movement of the sensing platform.

 The platform features:
   - ST BlueNRG-LP Bluetooth Low Energy microcontroller
 - 256kB flash memory
-- 64-bit unique ID
 - Expansion ports with 4x 12-bit ADC and I2C
   - Analog Devices AD5941 potentiostat amplifer with 16-bit ADC and 12-bit DAC
-- Host PC application to record and process square-wave voltammetry data
+  - Host PC application to receive and store sensor data

+The platform hardware and software are open and modifiable for end user applications.
 CMC has limited hardware samples available for demonstration and evaluation.
 Contact us for availability and pricing.

 ## Repository